bcomnes/bret.io/src/blog/2021/littlstar/README.md

 - We have a global terraform repository with segmented terraform files for various services.
 - The `ops` global repo runs terraform in a bootstrapped GitHub actions environment.
 - We can create service level repos from the `ops` terraform repo, that in turn contain their own Terraform files specific to that service.
-- One of the benefits was that the GitHub environment worked along side a local environment, due to the use of AWS secrets manager and GitHub actions secrets (all managed in Terraform), so debugging was easy and flexible.
+- One of the benefits was that the GitHub environment worked alongside a local environment, due to the use of AWS Secrets Manager and GitHub Actions secrets (all managed in Terraform), so debugging was easy and flexible.

-## Github actions
+## GitHub Actions

 <img width='140' height='140' src='./actions.svg' alt='Actions logo' style='float: left; margin-right: 1em;' />

 One of the drawbacks of rolling our own Terraform CI infrastructure was that we had to tackle many small edge cases inside the GitHub actions environment.

-It was nice to learn about the various types of custom GitHub actions one can write, as well as expand that knowlege to the rest of the org, but it also ate up a number of days focusing on DevOps problems specific to our CI environment.
+It was nice to learn about the various types of custom GitHub Actions one can write, as well as expand that knowledge to the rest of the organization, but it also ate up a number of days focusing on DevOps problems specific to our CI environment.

 Here are some of the problems I helped solve in the actions environment.